How to bet on NFL Wild Card Weekend: Top sportsbook apps, promos for Monday

-How, where to bet NFL Wild Card Weekend: Best sportsbook promos, betting apps for Steelers-Texans on Monday
+How, where to bet NFL Wild Card Weekend: Best sportsbook promos, betting apps for Texans-Steelers on Monday

 NFL Wild Card Weekend continues with Texans vs. Steelers on Monday, and bettors can use NFL sportsbook promos at the best NFL betting sites and NFL betting apps